Custom formulas: Syntax and definitions

 This function will only work if you are grouping by a numerical property on the event.

 Returns inputted percentile of the property being grouped by.
-For example, the following formula will return the 90th percentile for revenue of all Complete Purchase events.
+For example, the following formula returns the 90th percentile for revenue of all Complete Purchase events.

 c_f_percentile.png